preston-werner-ventures/prestonwernerventures.com/notes/YOU'RE INVITED: A tech-climate convergence, far from the sluggish center.md

 Among the novel’s clever tricks is an exploration of near-term solutions that’s baked into that muck, some of them difficult to swallow in an age where political violence is all too real.
 These include outright murder of those corporate souls deemed most responsible for avoiding decarbonization (ecoterrorism) and a technically ambitious plan that would extract water from under Antarctic glaciers, to refreeze it on land and slow rapid melting.

-The staff at PWV was more interested in entertaining these ideas conceptually than advocating a single proposal.
+The staff at 128 Collective was more interested in entertaining these ideas conceptually than advocating a single proposal.
 We took seriously the suggestion that homicide might be deployed, for instance, but we quickly rejected felony crime as unlikely to help.

-“You can’t just take out specific individuals … and expect to solve the problem,” said Tom Preston-Werner, PWV’s co-founder, during the recent Zoom call.
+“You can’t just take out specific individuals … and expect to solve the problem,” said Tom Preston-Werner, 128 Collective’s co-founder, during the recent Zoom call.
 “It’s the system.
 It’s a machine.
 You take out one cog and another one gets slotted in.”

-Jake Werner, PWV’s director of Policy and Political Research, agreed.
+Jake Werner, 128 Collective’s director of Policy and Political Research, agreed.
 In his view, assassination or causing physical wreckage, as the Earth Liberation Front did in the 1990s only to see several of its members behind bars, ultimately backfires.

 “We don't ever want to hurt people,” he said, “and it creates a really bad political backlash.”

-This point touches on the larger context of our debate, which was to consider climate solutions with respect to how a family foundation like PWV might best spend its money to help alleviate warming.
+This point touches on the larger context of our debate, which was to consider climate solutions with respect to how a family foundation like 128 Collective might best spend its money to help alleviate warming.
 It’s a dilemma faced by many looking to shift a chunk of their privilege and wealth from the global North (the more “developed” part of the world) to curb heat-trapping emissions while aiding the global South.

 Where to focus, after all, when the enemy is a complex, ever-moving and cross-jurisdictional global economic target that tends to hurt the poorest humans first?

-“Who should invest in the extreme and dangerous options?” asked Theresa Preston-Werner, PWV’s managing director and co-founder.
+“Who should invest in the extreme and dangerous options?” asked Theresa Preston-Werner, 128 Collective’s managing director and co-founder.
 “Is this best suited for philanthropy?”

 “These are the questions we have to ask,” agreed Tom Preston-Werner.
 “It seems like we’re incapable of solving this problem by changing policies.”